 If you are a registered Veterinarian, you are eligible to enrol in any of our courses, https://civtedu.org/courses

-If you are a Veterinary Technician or Veterinary Nurse or Animal Health Professional you are able to apply to enrol in our courses for Veterinarians, however you will need to go through an eligibility process first.
+If you are a Veterinary Technician or Veterinary Nurse or Animal Health Professional you may be able to apply to enrol in selected courses for Veterinarians, however you will need to go through an eligibility process first.
 Otherwise, you can apply for our courses for Animal Health Professionals, https://civtedu.org/courses/animal-health-professionals

 If you are a Pet Owner, you can apply for our courses designed for Pet Owners, https://civtedu.org/courses/pet-owners